Air2air/northworks/public/content/c_runnicles.md

-He recalled a recent conversation with the great Wagner bass-baritone James Morris following a production of Wagner's "Die Walk�re" in Vienna during which Morris, in the role of Wotan, had choked up in the final farewell duet with his daughter Br�nnhilde.
+He recalled a recent conversation with the great Wagner bass-baritone James Morris following a production of Wagner's "Die Walk're" in Vienna during which Morris, in the role of Wotan, had choked up in the final farewell duet with his daughter Br'nnhilde.
 It was the first production Morris had sung since his wife, Susan Quittmeyer, gave birth to twins.